- BDS has identified a pair of camelid VHH (sdAb) antibodies

-Update 4/24/2020: BDS has identified a panel of camelid VHH (sdAb) antibodies that bind to the spike protein of SARS-CoV-2!
+- BDS has identified a panel of camelid VHH (sdAb) antibodies

-Update 4/7/2020: BDS can confirm isolation of fully human antibodies that bind to the spike protein of coronavirus (SARS-CoV-2)!
+- BDS can confirm isolation of fully human antibodies that bind

-Biomolecular Discovery is developing antibodies to COVID-19 (SARS-CoV-2).
-As a result of the intense interest in developing tests and therapies for the current corona virus pandemic, we are developing VHH and scFv antibodies to proteins exposed on the surface of the virus.
+Biomolecular Discovery has developed antibodies to COVID-19 (SARS-CoV-2).
+As a result of the intense interest in developing tests and therapies for the current corona virus pandemic, we were able to develop VHH and scFv antibodies to proteins exposed on the surface of the virus.

 Anyone interested in further information or potential collaboration or partnering should contact us at [email protected].